 Positive weighting was given to distributors with positional search boxes, adapted to the point that the user has reached, with an eye to limiting searches to within one publication, to the given volume, or the like.
-The systems considered here have individualized search engines for those cases in which there is provision of differentiated products: reference works, current protocols and even databases.
+The systems considered here have individualized search engines for those cases in which there is provision of differentiated products: reference works, laboratory manuals and even databases.
 We considered it an advantage if there were possibilities for ordering results that the systems offer to users, with Wiley standing out through the use it makes of relevance, chronological order of appearance, and title, and with Kluwer adding the possibility of ordering by authors.
 All the products have both short-form and full-form presentation.
-The variant forms of information contained in the latter are exploited most effectively by Science and by Wiley.
+The variant forms of information contained in the latter are exploited most effectively by ScienceDirect and by Wiley.

 The format most often used for full-text documents is portable document format (PDF).
 On formatting ScienceDirect stands out because it offers up to five different types of end-user presentation, and it also has a high percentage of documents in hypertext mark-up language (HTML).
 Individualized treatment of graphs and images, the quality of which can be crucial in some areas of academic endeavour, was positively valued.
+Finally, only Kluwer incorporates the percentage of relevance attained in the results it gives the user.